CraftsmantechDoc/product-docs/docs/Editor/Prefabs.md

 ### What is a Prefab?

-- A prefab is a reusable combination of game objects, serving as a mechanism to compose multiple game objects into a single, independent resource.
+- A prefab is a reusable combination of game objects, serving as a mechanism to compose multiple game objects into a single, independent asset.
 Prefabs can be used to create and store all the components, properties, and child objects of a game object.
 When the same game object needs to be reused multiple times, prefabs can be utilized by setting the game object as a prefab.

 ### Prefab Basic Rules